springernature/staticfile-buildpack/README.md

 ## staticfile-lua

+**WARNING** This is deprecated - please use the standard [nginx-buildpack](https://github.com/cloudfoundry/nginx-buildpack) in preference, as this will no longer be maintained and may vanish at any point.

 This fork uses [OpenResty](http://openresty.org/en/) 1.15.8.2, which provides Lua support.

 Ideally this should be moved to work off the [nginx](https://github.com/cloudfoundry/nginx-buildpack) buildpack; however, that uses a different (not `erb`) templating system, and further appears to be [in the process of being replaced(https://github.com/cloudfoundry/nginx-buildpack/issues/18#issuecomment-541827184).